yhayase/skk-vscode/memory-bank/progress.md

 ### Version
 - Current version: 0.0.2
-- Next planned version: 0.0.3 (with registration feature)
+- Next planned version: 0.0.3 (with registration and candidate deletion features)

 ### Development Status
-- Active development on registration feature
+- Active development on candidate deletion and registration features
 - Core functionality is stable and working
 - Testing is ongoing for new features